maplelabs/LLM-deployment/README.md

    pip install --require-virtualenv -r py_requirements.txt
    ```

 - Start the single-node Ray cluster.
-This also starts a UI based dashboard on `http://YOUR-VM-IP:8265` port which you can use to explore logs, check resource utilization, and check for OOM errors etc.
+This also starts a UI based dashboard on `http://YOUR-VM-IP:8265` port.
+  Dashboard can be used to explore logs, check resource utilization, and OOM errors etc.
   ```bash
   ray start --head --dashboard-host 0.0.0.0 --dashboard-port 8265 --num-cpus 8 --num-gpus 6
   ```